minuscati/undergraduate-coursework/02-data-mining-and-machine-learning/README.md

 The midterm project studies bank telemarketing data and predicts whether a customer will subscribe to a term deposit.
 It combines exploratory analysis, preprocessing, decision-tree classification, and logistic regression.
 The submitted report describes a combined prediction system that achieved a reported recall of 95.572% on the project's evaluation setup.

 This was a three-person team project.
-The original report is retained to accurately reflect the shared authorship; no claim is made that all work was completed individually.

 ## Contents